clojurewerkz/elastisch/README.md

 ### Running Tests

-To run Elastisch tests, make sure you have ElasticSearch running.
+To run Elastisch tests, make sure you have Elasticsearch running.
 It must be the same version that Elastisch depends on due to binary protocol changes between releases.
 [project.clj](project.clj) or [project page on Clojars](https://clojars.org/clojurewerkz/elastisch)
 can help find that out.